KannonZenetism/zenetism-field-physics/structural-neuroscience/glossary/neurovenator.md

 Within Zenetist framework, **evil** can be defined as:

 > **Choosing to cause systematic harm, with full awareness of alternatives and consequences, for personal gain at others' expense**

+This definition is descriptive rather than metaphysical; "evil" here denotes a pattern of intentional predation, not a cosmic or ontological category.

 This distinguishes:
 - **E₁₄ (Hollow Nest):** Unconscious degradation through iteration